Adaptive variational Bayes: Optimality, computation and applications: Introduction

 \section{Introduction}

-Bias-variance trade-off, a fundamental principle of statistical inference, suggests that the structure of a probability model needs to be appropriately chosen in order to efficiently gain useful information from data.
-For example, in high-dimensional linear regression, it is almost necessary to assume sparsity of the regression coefficients in order to effectively reduce the dimension of the data.
-Another example is nonparametric regression/density estimation, where complexity of a model needs to be selected or specified according to smoothness of the true regression function/density in order to optimize the prediction or estimation risk.
-To determine which model structure is appropriate requires knowledge of the underlying data-generating process.
-However, this knowledge is rarely available in practice, so accurate inference requires the statistical method to be {\em adaptive}, i.e., to be able to learn from data the relevant features of the data-generating process so that appropriate model structure determinations can be made.
+The bias-variance trade-off, a fundamental principle of statistical inference, suggests that a statistical model needs to be appropriately chosen in order to gain useful information from data efficiently.
+For example, in nonparametric regression or density estimation, the complexity of a model should be selected or specified according to the smoothness of the true regression function or density to optimize the prediction or estimation risk.
+Another example is high-dimensional linear regression, where it is almost necessary to impose certain sparsity on the regression coefficients to reduce statistical variability in high-dimensional estimation.
+It will be easier to determine a suitable model when we have some knowledge of the underlying data-generating process.
+However, this knowledge is rarely available in practice.
+Therefore, accurate inference requires the statistical method to be \textit{adaptive}, i.e., to be able to learn from data the relevant features of the data-generating process so that appropriate model determinations can be made.

-Bayesian inference is appealing from this adaptive inference viewpoint, because it has the ability to automatically learn the model structure through a hierarchical design of the prior distribution, which consists of a distribution on the model structure and a conditional distribution of the parameter given the model.
-Indeed, a number of studies \citep{belitser2003adaptive,lember2007universal,ghosal2008nonparametric,yang2017bayesian,gao2020general,han2021oracle} have shown that with carefully designed hierarchical prior distributions, one can conduct optimal inference adaptively via the (original) posterior distributions.
-However, posterior inference based on sampling the posterior distribution over models with varying structure is usually computationally demanding and often very inefficient, especially when moves between models are poorly proposed in a Markov chain Monte Carlo (MCMC) algorithm.
+From this adaptive inference viewpoint, Bayesian inference is appealing.
+Given a collection of models, a Bayesian procedure can automatically learn the appropriate model via a hierarchical prior design, which first assigns a prior over models followed by a prior on the parameter given the selected model.
+A number of studies \citep{belitser2003adaptive,lember2007universal,ghosal2008nonparametric,arbel2013bayesian,gao2020general,han2021oracle} have shown that with a carefully designed hierarchical prior, one can conduct optimal inference adaptively using the (original) posterior distribution.
+However, posterior inference based on sampling the posterior distribution over different models is usually computationally demanding and often very inefficient, especially when moves between models are poorly proposed in a Markov chain Monte Carlo (MCMC) algorithm.